Ai Business

 • AI meeting assistants: Unless you have 5+ meetings daily, your primary AI plus recording handles this

-• AI project management: Adds complexity that most small teams do not need
+• AI project management: Adds complexity that most small teams don't need

 • AI-specific CRM features: The AI features in CRMs are usually shallow add-ons